 Universal Basic Income: What It Is and What People Are Saying About It

 In recent years, universal basic income has been discussed by several notable figures, including Silicon Valley totems Elon Musk and Mark Zuckerberg as well as political notables like Barack Obama and Bernie Sanders.
 Yet, while you might assume that, based on those names, UBI was strictly a progressive platform issue, the truth is that different versions of the idea have been floated by libertarians on the fiscal far right and leftists alike (although the details can vary greatly).
-As a result, the topic has been gaining steam lately resulting in numerous articles exploring the possibilities, as well as public and private pilot programs launching domestically and abroad and now the release of a new book — Give People Money by Annie Lowrey, which I’ll be referring to throughout this article — covering the concept of universal basic income in depth.
+As a result, the topic has been gaining steam lately resulting in numerous articles exploring the possibilities, as well as public and private pilot programs launching domestically and abroad.
+Add in the release of the book Give People Money by Annie Lowrey last year and now 2020 Democratic Presidential candidate Andrew Yang making UBI the star of his campaign platform and it’s easy to see that the discussion around the concept is growing exponentially.

 So what exactly is universal basic income and what are people saying about it?
 Let’s take a look at the idea of universal basic income, why it may be necessary for the future, the potential benefits of such a system, and some the arguments against it: